How much are Levi’s Jeans in Thailand? Cheaper than Europe and America?

 In fact, in many instances, you will pay more for Levi’s jeans in Thailand than many western countries.
 After all, they are usually imported, and are also an in-demand brand.

 So, what is the average price of a pair of Levi’s jeans in Thailand?

 Prices, of course, vary depending on if you buy a pair of Levi’s jeans at an upscale Bangkok shopping mall or at a local market.

-At a typical Bangkok shopping mall or department store, you’ll pay anything from 1,600 baht per pair (or $51.65) to more than 3,000 baht ($100) per pair, depending on the style you’re looking for.
+At a typical Bangkok shopping mall or department store, you will pay anything from 1,600 baht per pair (or $51.65) to more than 3,000 baht ($100) per pair, depending on the style you are looking for.

 Now you can see why, when a close Thai friend of mine goes to America on holiday, he normally brings back at least ten pairs of Levi’s jeans for various Thai friends.

-That is because, at the outlet malls, he can often pick up a pair for $25 or less, less than half price what would be typically paid for the same pair of Levi’s jeans in Thailand.
+That is because, at the outlet malls, he can often pick up a pair for $25 or less.
+That is less than half price what would be typically paid for the same pair of Levi’s jeans in Thailand.